Bio

 Nina Hall is Assistant Professor of International Relations at SAIS Europe

 Nina Hall is an Assistant Professor of International Relations at Johns Hopkins School of Advanced International Studies, Europe.
 Her research explores the role of transnational advocacy and international organizations in international relations.
-Her most recent book is
+Her most recent book,

 International Studies Quarterly, European Journal of International Relations, Global Environmental Politics, and

 Nina holds a DPhil (PhD) in International Relations from the University of Oxford and a master's degree from the University of Auckland, New Zealand.
-She previously worked as a Lecturer at the Hertie School of Governance and is a co-founder of an independent think tank,
+She previously worked as a Lecturer at the Hertie School of Governance and is on the steering committee of an independent think tank,

-Te Kuaka (formerly New Zealand Alternative).
-In 2021 she was a Senior Fellow at the Weizenbaum Institute (the German Internet Institute) in Berlin, and a Research Associate at the Centre for Strategic Studies, Victoria University of Wellington, New Zealand.
+Te Kuaka which focuses on New Zealand foreign policy.
+She was previously a Senior Fellow at the Weizenbaum Institute (the German Internet Institute), a Research Associate at the Centre for Strategic Studies, Victoria University of Wellington, New Zealand, and a Research Fellow at the Global Economic Governance Programme, University of Oxford.
 She is currently a Faculty Affiliate at the SNF Agora Institute at Johns Hopkins University.
 For a full list of publications,

 see personal webpage.